-16. COMPLAINTS AND GRIEVANCES
+17. COMPLAINTS AND GRIEVANCES

-- 16.1.
+- 17.1.
 Chambers is committed to providing a working environment in which everyone is treated fairly and properly.
-No one will suffer detriment if they raise a complaint or grievance in good faith under this procedure. - 16.2.
+No one will suffer detriment if they raise a complaint or grievance in good faith under this procedure. - 17.2.
 In the first instance any complaints should be discussed informally with a pupil's supervisor.
-If they are unable to help, or if a pupil would prefer to raise the issues with someone other than their pupil supervisor, then the pupil should discuss the matter confidentially with the chair of the pupillage committee.
+If they are unable to help, or if a pupil would prefer to raise the issues with someone other than their pupil supervisor, then the pupil should discuss the matter confidentially with the chair of the pupillage committee. - 17.3.
+If this does not address the pupil's concerns, the complaint should be put in

-- 16.3.
-If this does not address the pupil's concerns, the complaint should be put in writing to the chair of the pupillage committee. - 16.4.
+- writing to the chair of the pupillage committee. - 17.4.
 The chair will nominate a committee to address the complaint.
-The committee will consist of the chair of the pupillage committee, a member of Chambers of under five years' call and one other member of Chambers of at least ten years' call. - 16.5.
-The committee will meet as soon as is practicable to discuss the issues raised. - 16.6.
+The committee will consist of the chair of the pupillage committee, a member of Chambers of under five years' call and one other member of Chambers of at least ten years' call. - 17.5.
+The committee will meet as soon as is practicable to discuss the issues raised. - 17.6.
 The pupil will be given a written response on the outcome of the complaint with a clear indication of the action Chambers will take if the complaint is upheld.
-Solutions which rely on changes to working arrangements which may unreasonably disadvantage the pupil will be avoided. - 16.7.
-If the formal grievance or complaint is found to have substance appropriate steps will be taken to remedy the problem. - 16.8.
-A brief confidential report on all formal complaints and on the outcome will be made to the Head of Chambers and will be retained for one year after the conclusion of the case or longer if deemed necessary. - 16.9.
-Chambers also adopts and implements the guidelines recommended in the Bar Model Harassment Policy (see Appendix Two). - 16.10.
+Solutions which rely on changes to working arrangements which may unreasonably disadvantage the pupil will be avoided. - 17.7.
+If the formal grievance or complaint is found to have substance appropriate steps will be taken to remedy the problem. - 17.8.
+A brief confidential report on all formal complaints and on the outcome will be made to the Head of Chambers and will be retained for one year after the conclusion of the case or longer if deemed necessary. - 17.9.
+Chambers also adopts and implements the guidelines recommended in the Bar Model Harassment Policy (see Appendix Two). - 17.10.
 If the chair of the pupillage committee is also the pupil's pupil supervisor at the relevant time, the Head of Chambers will act in the place of the chair for the purposes of this section.

-17. RECRUITMENT OF NEW TENANTS
+18. RECRUITMENT OF NEW TENANTS

-- 17.1.
-The decision whether to recruit a pupil as a new tenant will be taken by Chambers as a whole. - 17.2.
+- 18.1.
+The decision whether to recruit a pupil as a new tenant will be taken by Chambers as a whole. - 18.2.
 Chambers' CEO requests feedback from all members of Chambers and in particular it is important to receive feedback from the supervisors and the clerks and where possible from clients.
 This information is collated and provided to the pupillage committee.
 The pupillage committee then provides a recommendation to Chambers.
 Normally an email vote is carried out.
-It is the hope of members of Chambers that this process should be completed
+It is the hope of members of Chambers that this process should be completed.

-- by the end of July at the latest.
-The pupil will be notified in writing (or in person) of the decision shortly thereafter. - 17.3.
-Chambers will use all reasonable endeavours to advise and assist pupils not taken on as tenants and, in particular, enquiries should be made as to which member of Chambers would make the most appropriate referee.
+by the end of July at the latest.
+The pupil will be notified in writing (or in person) of the decision shortly thereafter.

+18.3.
+Chambers will use all reasonable endeataken on as tenants and, in particular, emember of Chambers would make the nquiries should be made as to which member of Chambers would make the поск арргорнате гетегее. of 40 Punillage Policy Statement - 010623 - draft version